calepayson/hmi-whitepaper-research/research/source-notes.md

 ## The Cloud

 X as a service.
-The key is compute
+The key is compute.

 ### [The NIST Definition of Cloud Computing](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-145.pdf)